Exponential separations between classical and quantum learners: Formalizing quantum advantage in learning theory

-In the above definition, the probability $1-\delta$ is over the random examples drawn from $EX(c, \mathcal{D}_n)$ and over the internal randomization of $\mathcal{A}$.
-If the learning algorithm is a polynomial-time classical algorithm (or, a quantum algorithm), we say that the concept class is \textit{classically learnable} (or, \textit{quantumly learnable}, respectively).
 An important thing to note in the above definition is that the learner itself consists of two parts:\ a hypothesis class, and a learning algorithm.
 More precisely, the learner consists of a family of functions that it will use to approximate the concepts (i.e., the hypothesis class), and of a way to select which function from this family is the best approximation for a given concept (i.e., the learning algorithm).
 This is generally not very different from how supervised learning is done in practice.
 For example, in deep learning the hypothesis class consists of all functions realizable by a deep neural network with some given architecture, and the learning algorithm uses gradient descent to find the best hypothesis (i.e., the best assignment of weights).